Zacaria/apidays-2023/docs/Presentation.md

 So TypeScript came as a superset of javascript.
 Bringing types, checks and better code discoverability. overall better developer experience

-The problem is that often, projects us build a complete sidesystem of types around the functionalities.
+The problem is that often, project teams build a complete sidesystem of types around the functionalities.

 Costing time and effort just to please the compiler.